 QUNO's activities included working towards the adoption of:

 - the Optional Protocol to the Convention on the Rights of the Child on Involvement of Children in Armed Conflict (adopted in 2000) and

 - the prohibition of military use of children in the International Labour Organisation’s Worst Forms of Child Labour Convention (No. 182) (adopted in 1999).

 In support of these efforts, QUNO carried out research on child soldiers, including for the UN Study on the Impact of Armed Conflict on Children (known as the Machel Study).

-More information about child soldiers and the work of the Coalition can be found at www.child-soldiers.org .
+More information about the past work of the Coalition and its successor Child Soldiers International, which was closed by 2019, can be found at https://en.wikipedia.org/wiki/Child_Soldiers_International .

 See also Rachel Brett & Margaret McCallin: Children the Invisible Soldiers (Stockholm, Rädda Barnen, 1996, 2nd ed.
 1998).
 Rachel Brett & Irma Specht: Young Soldiers: Why They Choose to Fight (ILO/Lynne Rienner, 2004).